Chalta/Zeitgeist/README.md

       sudo pip3 install pyglet`
       ```

   *   (Note that we are using pip**3** to install Python 3 modules.
-Python 2 will shortly be ending active development and entering an extended maintenance-only phase.))
+Python 2 is ending active development and entering an extended maintenance-only phase.)

 ----------------------------------